dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 Model some wrinkles into the base.
 Simulating dForce will smooth the mesh overall.

-Add cloth thickness to mesh, but do not include backside.
-This is fairly unique
+Add cloth thickness to mesh, but do not include the backside faces.
+This is fairly unique to Daz Studio.

-DO NOT cap ends.
+DO NOT cap clothing model ends (sleeves, collars, or pants).
 Our smoothing modifier explodes if you do.

 ## Make UVs for Texture Artists

-Make your UVs so others can easily modify and create new textures
+Make UVs so others can easily modify and create new textures.

+Texture packing efficiency is not a priority for Daz Studio content.

-flat UVs with vertical alignment for textures
+Use flat UVs with vertical alignment for textures.

-Group UVs by similar type so they are easy to find.
+Group UVs by similar type, so they are easy to find in an image editor by a texture artist.

 Make sure the texture is easy to modify in 2d image editors.